Biscayne Bay

 Biscayne Bay is a lagoon with characteristics of an estuary located on the Atlantic coast of South Florida.
 The northern end of the lagoon is surrounded by the densely developed heart of the Miami metropolitan area while the southern end is largely undeveloped with a large portion of the lagoon included in Biscayne National Park.

 The part of the lagoon that is traditionally called "Biscayne Bay" is approximately 35 mi long and up to 8 mi wide, with a surface area of 221 sqmi.
 Various definitions may include Dumfoundling Bay, Card Sound, and Barnes Sound in a larger "Biscayne Bay", which is 60 mi long with a surface area of about 271 sqmi.

 Etymology

-Hernando de Escalante Fontaneda related in the 16th century that a sailor from the Bay of Biscay called the Viscayno or Biscayno had lived on the lower east coast of Florida for a while after being shipwrecked, and a 17th-century map shows a Cayo de Biscainhos, the probable origin of the name for Key Biscayne.
+In the 16th century, the Spanish Hernando de Escalante Fontaneda wrote of a sailor from the Bay of Biscay, in what is now the northern coast of Spain, known as the Vizcaíno, or Biscayno, who lived for a time on Florida's lower east coast after being shipwrecked.
+A 17th-century map later recorded a Cayo de Biscainhos, probably the source of the name Key Biscayne.
 The lagoon was known as "Key Biscayne Bay" in the 19th century, finally shrinking to "Biscayne Bay" late in the 19th century.